The Shape Of The Recovery

 If we look only at the closed cases, it is much worse.
 Globally that number works out to be a 14% fatality rate, while in the U.S. it is 21%.
 If you click on the link for closed cases, you can scroll down and check data for each country by clicking on that country.

 What does all this mean for the shape of the recovery?
 I wish it were a simple answer.
 While more is known about the virus now than 2 months ago, there is still much more to learn.
 We do know it is mutating rapidly since there are already 14 different strains identified in just a few months.
-If it becomes seasonal, we are going to experience a worse 2 nd wave in the coming fall and winter.
+If it becomes seasonal, we are going to experience a worse 2nd wave in the coming fall and winter.

 But don't listen to me: